 2. Meals: First year students are required to participate in a full meal plan for the entire year.
-Spring semester, first year students are enrolled in a 16-meal plan or may opt back into the 21-meal plan.
-All students must enroll in a college meal plan each semester.
-The minimum college meal plan is the 75 Block Plan, but students may elect a higher meal plan.
+Bills will reflect the ALL Meal Plan.
+All returning and transfer students must enroll in a college meal plan each semester.
+The minimum college meal plan is the 2 Plus Meal Plan, but students may elect a higher meal plan.
 The college does not provide meals during semester or holiday recess periods.
 Meal plans may be changed without penalty during the first week of classes.
 After that time, a student incurs a 15% charge when changing to a lower meal plan or canceling a meal plan altogether.

 3. Medical Care: Outpatient services provided at the Student Health Center are free-of-charge with the exception of certain laboratory tests, medical supplies and certain medications/vaccines.
 The college contracts with a nearby medical group for provision of part-time medical services at the Student Health Center.
 Male and female physicians rotate scheduled appointments during “sick call” on weekday afternoons.
 They also provide after-hours emergency consultation to our nurses.
 The college’s professional staff of registered nurses (RNs) are on duty at the Student Health Center on weekdays from 7:30 a.m. until 9:30 p.m.
 Overnights and weekends, an on-call nurse is accessible to students by pager (704-337-7047) to assess the need for immediate face-to-face evaluation, regular sick call assessment, or referral to a local hospital emergency room.
 Students are financially responsible for any additional medical services, performed at other medical facilities (e.g., consultations, X-Rays, etc.).